Gods and Generals (film): Plot

 Colonel Robert E. Lee resigns from the Union army as Virginia votes to secede from the Union and join the Confederacy, beginning the Civil War.
 Major Jackson, who is a professor at Virginia Military Institute in Lexington at the outset of the war, leaves his family behind to fight in the Battle of Manassas.
 Jackson is asked by a retreating General Barnard Bee for assistance against the Federal army who is pursuing them after a brief stand on Matthews Hill.
 In rallying his shaken troops, Bee launches the name of Stonewall into history and the Confederate Army routs the Federals at Henry House Hill.
 Jackson maintains steadfast discipline in his ranks during the battle despite suffering a wound to his left hand from a spent ball.

 Meanwhile, Chamberlain makes his transition from teacher to military officer and practices drilling his soldiers and is taught military tactics by Col. Adelbert Ames, the commander of the 20th Maine Volunteer Infantry Regiment.
-He is called to battle at the Union invasion of Fredericksburg.
+He is called to battle at the Battle of Fredericksburg.
 The Southern forces lead a fighting retreat as the Union army crosses the river to storm and loot Fredericksburg.
 Outside the city, Lee, James Longstreet and Jackson have prepared an elaborate defense on Marye's Heights outside the town, and the movie focuses on Confederate defenses behind a formidable stone wall.
 Several Union brigades, including the Irish Brigade, attempt to cross an open field and attack the wall, but are thrown back with heavy losses by Confederate rifle and artillery fire.
 At one point, two Irish units are forced into battle against one another, to the anguish of a Southern Irishman who believes he is killing his kin.
 Chamberlain leads an unsuccessful attack against Longstreet's defenses, led by Brig.
 Gen. Lewis Armistead and finds his unit pinned down in the open field.
 He survives by shielding himself with a corpse until nightfall; eventually he and surviving members of 20th Maine are ordered to retreat and spend two nights on the battlefield, sleeping with the dead.
 Chamberlain and the defeated Union soldiers depart Fredericksburg.
 Jackson and Lee return to the city, and Lee is confronted by an angry citizen whose house has been destroyed by Union artillery.